Folderr/Mirror/README.md

 We will first start creating a User service, and later we will add the ability for this to be a Instance Service

+You can [read the spec](./SPEC.md) if you'd like, to see how Mirror is supposed to work.

 Defintions:

 - User: A Folderr instance User. **Not to be confused with an OS user**